Dating Profile Tips That Actually Get Matches

 What is the most important part of a dating profile?

 Your main photo.
-80% of people swipe based on the main photo alone.
-If your main photo has a forced smile or bad lighting, they swipe left before seeing anything else.
+Most people swipe based on the main photo alone before reading anything else.
+If your main photo has a forced smile or bad lighting, they swipe left before seeing the rest of your profile.
 Get your main photo right first.

 Should my bio be funny or serious?